LiyuZer/EcoEats/eco_eats/README.md

+## ECO EATS
+Introducing Eco Eats, a game-changing solution that revolutionizes the way we consume and interact with our food.
+Eco Eats analyzes scanned ingredient lists and provides a comprehensive eco-score based on factors such as carbon footprint as well as information vegan, vegetarian, egg, gluten, and other dietary restrictions.Our app allows users to snap a quick picture of any ingredients list.
+It then uses Google Vision's API and Cohere to output a summary of the ingredients list, and also displays icons based on whether the items are vegan/vegetarian friendly, and whether the items contain any common allergens.
+Eco eats will also calculate whether an item has a low, medium, or high carbon footprint by detecting ingredients that generally have a large carbon footprint.

 ## RUNNING ECO EATS
 Go to eco-eats.tech.
 Take a picture of the ingredients on any food label.
 Immediately get information nutrient information as well as the carbon footprint of the product

-Summary: Introducing Eco Eats, a game-changing solution that revolutionizes the way we consume and interact with our food.
-Eco Eats analyzes scanned ingredient lists and provides a comprehensive eco-score based on factors such as carbon footprint as well as information vegan, vegetarian, egg, gluten, and other dietary restrictions.Our app allows users to snap a quick picture of any ingredients list.
-It then uses Google Vision's API and Cohere to output a summary of the ingredients list, and also displays icons based on whether the items are vegan/vegetarian friendly, and whether the items contain any common allergens.
-Eco eats will also calculate whether an item has a low, medium, or high carbon footprint by detecting ingredients that generally have a large carbon footprint.

 # Getting Started with Create React App